Flooded through the Back Door: The Role of Bank Capital in Local Shock Spillovers

 Date Written: February 27, 2020

 This paper demonstrates that low bank capital carries a negative externality because it amplifies local shock spillovers.
 We exploit a natural disaster that is transmitted to firms in non-disaster areas via their banks.
-Firms connected to a strongly disaster-exposed bank with lowest-quartile capitalization significantly reduce total borrowing by 4.8%, employment by 2.7% and tangible assets by 7.5% compared to similar firms connected to a well-capitalized bank.
+Firms connected to a strongly disaster-exposed bank with lowest-quartile capitalization significantly reduce their total borrowing by 6.6% and tangible assets by 6.9% compared to similar firms connected to a well-capitalized bank.
 These findings translate to negative regional effects on GDP and unemployment.
-Banks also particularly reduce their exposure to this-time-unaffected but in general disaster-prone areas following a disaster.
+Additionally, following a disaster event, banks reduce their exposure to currently unaffected but generally disaster-prone areas.